Privacy Policy for Antidoteʼs Sites and Applications

 5.2.1.
 Information From Children Under 16 Years of Age

-Should you become aware that we have inadvertently collected personal information from a child—for example, if a child has created an Antidote subscription—we will take action to promptly delete such information.
-To report to us that a child’s personal information has been inadvertently collected or provided without the consent of a parent or legal guardian, please contact us at privacy@druide.com.
+We are committed to protecting the information of all users—notably children under the age of 16.
+We will not require them to disclose more personal information than necessary.
+Should you become aware that we have inadvertently collected personal information from a child—for example, if a child has taken out an Antidote subscription—we will take action to promptly delete such information.
+To report that a child’s personal information has been inadvertently collected or provided without the consent of a parent or legal guardian, please contact us at privacy@druide.com.

 5.2.2.
 Deletion and the Right to Be Forgotten